errormastern/dreame-multifloor-control/CONFIGURATION.md

 ### 🗺️ Auto-Switch-Back to Base Map
 **Default:** Enabled

-Automatically returns to base station map after completing room cleaning.
-Includes 20-second safety buffer after schedule preparation.
+Automatically switches back to base station map when room cleaning completes on a different floor.

+**How it works:**
+- Monitors task status sensor for "completed" state
+- Only triggers after actual cleaning (not washing/drying cycles)
+- Skips if already on base map
+- 20s safety buffer prevents interference with schedule preparation

+**Use case:** Clean upstairs → manually return robot to dock → auto-switches to base map.

 ### 🔍 Task Status Sensor
 **Auto-detected:** `sensor.*_task_status`

-Required for auto-switch-back feature.
+Sensor used to detect cleaning completion for auto-switch-back feature.
+Auto-detected for most robots - only needs manual selection if detection fails.

 ### 🗺️ Auto-Discard Temporary Maps
 **Default:** Enabled

-Automatically deletes temporary maps before map switching.
-Prevents map selection blocking.
+Automatically deletes temporary maps before switching to target map.

+**Why this matters:**
+- Robot creates temporary maps when moved to unknown locations
+- Temporary maps block map selection in integration
+- Auto-discard removes blocking maps for seamless operation

+> **Warning:** Disable only if you intentionally want to keep temporary maps for new floor mapping.

 ---